ipython/traitlets/docs/source/config.rst

 Application: :class:`~traitlets.config.Application`
     An application is a process that does a specific job.
 The most obvious application is the :command:`ipython` command line program.
-Each application reads *one or more* configuration files and a single set of command line options
+Each application may read configuration files and a single set of command line options
     and then produces a master configuration object for the application.
-This configuration object is then passed to the configurable objects that the application creates.
+This configuration object is then passed to the configurable objects that the application creates, usually either via the `config` or `parent` constructor arguments.
 These configurable objects implement the actual logic of the application and know how to configure themselves given the configuration object.